Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Finite volume ends and low-order poles

 \subsection{Finite volume ends and low-order poles}

-In view of the definition of finite volume ends from the previous section, Part (\ref{item_introthm0}) of Theorem \ref{thm_intro2} is a consequence of the following more general statement: \begin{theorem} Let $\Sigma$ be a Riemann surface, $\ve{\phi}$ be a nontrivial holomorphic $k$-differential on $\Sigma$ and $p$ be an end of $\Sigma$.
-Then $p$ has a neighborhood which has finite volume with respect to the complete solution to the vortex equation on $(\Sigma,\ve{\phi})$ if and only if $p$ is puncture at which $\ve{\phi}$ has a pole of order less than $k$. \end{theorem} Note that if $\Sigma$ is a complete hyperbolic surface, so that the hyperbolic metric is the complete solution to the vortex equation for the trivial $k$-differential $\ve{\phi}=0$, then the statement of the theorem for $\ve{\phi}=0$ is the well known fact that finite volume ends of $\Sigma$ are cusps.
-This follows from the classical fact that the convex core of a complete hyperbolic surface has finite volume if and only if the surface is of finite type, or alternatively from Theorem \ref{thm_marquis}.
+In view of the definition of finite volume ends from the previous section, Part (\ref{item_introthm0}) of Theorem \ref{thm_intro2} is a consequence of the following more general result: \begin{theorem} Let $\Sigma$ be a Riemann surface, $\ve{\phi}$ be a nontrivial holomorphic $k$-differential on $\Sigma$ and $p$ be an end of $\Sigma$.
+Then $p$ has a neighborhood with finite volume under the complete solution $g$ to the vortex equation on $(\Sigma,\ve{\phi})$ (see Theorem \ref{thm_ue}) if and only if $p$ is a puncture of $\Sigma$ and $\ve{\phi}$ has a pole of order less than $k$ at $p$. \end{theorem} Note that if $\Sigma$ is hyperbolic and $\ve{\phi}$ is trivial, so that the hyperbolic metric given by Uniformization solves the vortex equation, then the statement of the theorem boils down to the well known fact that finite volume ends of complete hyperbolic surfaces are cusps.

-A key ingredient in the proof of Theorem \ref{thm_finitevolumeend} is a control on solutions to the vortex equation around a low-order pole of the holomorphic $k$-differential: \begin{lemma} Let $\ve{\phi}$ be a holomorphic $k$-differential on $\mathbb{D}^*:=\{z\in\mathbb{C}\mid 0<|z|<1\}$ with a pole of order less than $k$ at $0$.
-Let $g$ be a solution to the vortex equation on $(\mathbb{D}^*,\ve{\phi})$ which is complete at $0$ (\ie paths tending to $0$ have infinite length under $g$) and $g_1$ be the complete conformal hyperbolic metric on $\mathbb{D}^*$.
+The mains tools in the proof are the following local estimates at low-order poles: \begin{lemma} Let $\ve{\phi}$ be a holomorphic $k$-differential on $\mathbb{D}^*:=\{z\in\mathbb{C}\mid 0<|z|<1\}$ with a pole of order less than $k$ at $0$.
+Let $g_1$ be the complete conformal hyperbolic metric on $\mathbb{D}^*$ and $g$ be a solution to the vortex equation on $(\mathbb{D}^*,\ve{\phi})$ which is complete at $0$ (\ie rectifiable paths tending to $0$ have infinite length under $g$).
 Then we have

 \end{lemma} \begin{proof} Let $g'$ be a conformal metric on $\mathbb{D}^*$ such that $g'=g$ on $\{0<|z|<1/3\}$ and $g'=g_1$ on $\{2/3<|z|<1\}$.
 Noting that $\kappa_g\geq-1$, we can pick a sufficiently large constant $M$ such that the curvature of $Mg'$ is bounded from below by $-1$.
 Since $g'$ is complete, Yau's Ahlfors-Schwarz lemma \cite{yau_ahlfors} (see Remark \ref{remark_yauas}) implies that $Mg'\geq g_1$.
 Therefore, on $\{0<|z|<1/3\}$ we have